 So, very often a question I’m asked is about why I make the matches I do and what is the rationale behind every match.
-I usually cover it up by saying it was a strong hunch that comes from experience, etc (which is true!) but the answer really is as trivial as assortative matching!
+I usually cover it up by saying it was a strong hunch that comes from experience, etc. (which is partly true) but the answer really is as trivial as assortative matching.

 When people approach me (or not), I judge them.
-It is very essential to do so since it gives me a sense of who they are good (or good enough) for from the pool of people of the opposite gender I already have in my butti.
+It is very essential to do so since it gives me a sense of who they are good (or good enough) for from the pool of people I already have within my radar.
 The overarching metric of good for each other is driven by a combination of aspects like – general attitude, educational background, upbringing, family values, looks, general interests (or the lack of it as well), etc.

-There’s a popular algorithm known as the Gale Shapley’s algorithm that is popularly used in matching markets and is found to be very closely applicable even to online dating websites.
+There’s an algorithm known as the Gale Shapley’s algorithm that is popularly used in matching markets and is found to be very closely applicable even to online dating websites.
 In essence this algorithm states that if all parties in a matching market had a priority list of their preferred matches, then a stable match is possible within that market such that no one is cheating on the partners finally assigned to them through the matching algorithm.

 Imagine you had a binder full of women, you’d pick your top 5 women and go down your order of preference one by one.
 Let’s say Woman No.4 is your ideal match at time zero but you wouldn’t know that till you came to Woman No.4.
 So, starting at Woman No.1, you put random whatsapp texting, maybe a meet or two, jataka matching and uppit kesaribath scenes (in random order depending on how orthodox your family is), only to get rejected by her.